The Battleground logo

 The Battleground will edit and publish this work as regular editorial content on its website and newsletter platforms throughout the project.

-The albums will be published by The Battleground’s audio arm, Battleground Sounds, distributed internationally by London’s Cargo Records.
+The albums will be published by The Battleground’s audio arm, Battleground Sounds, and made available through longtime retail partner Bandcamp, as well as streaming services.

 The Battleground counters false narratives eroding trust in politics and media.